 Data is machine driven, whereas unstructured content is driven by people, which makes the nuances, insights, relationships of disparate content, sentiment, and knowledge capital much more difficult to extract.
 Using Concept Searching products before text analysis the quantity of content can be reduced through an initial cleansing.
 Once the ‘noise’ has been eliminated, the ability to analyze the content at a very granular level produces actionable results that can be used to solve problems, reduce costs, and improve decision making.

 Intelligence – Text Analytics Mining

-The UK government department responsible for promoting British interests overseas and supporting UK citizens and businesses around the world deployed the conceptClassifier for SharePoint platform, with the optional Concept Searching search engine, conceptSearch.
+The UK government department responsible for promoting British interests overseas and supporting UK citizens and businesses around the world deployed the conceptClassifier platform and conceptClassifier for SharePoint, with the optional Concept Searching search engine, conceptSearch.
 The department has large data repositories, many of them with sensitive information, and the technology platform, integrated with SharePoint, has enabled the development and maintenance of organizational and mission aligned taxonomies and the classification of large data sets, improving transparency and collaboration on sensitive information.

 Pre and Post Migration Solutions

 All Concept Searching clients use the product platforms to migrate content.
-The US Air Force sites have been using it to migrate to 2010, and now to 2013.
+The US Air Force sites have been using it to migrate for the past eleven years.

 Moving to the cloud can provide a strong return on investment and enable ubiquitous access for end users, regardless of where they are located.